Top of page

 Klibanoff's section:

-Writing sample: 6-10 pages of nonfiction or journalistic writing OR explain in a 3-page essay what motivates you to seek a course that emphasizes nonfiction/journalism.
-Students must provide some evidence they have done journalistic and/or nonfiction writing.
+Writing sample: 6-10 pages of nonfiction or journalistic writing OR explain in a 3-page essay what motivates you to seek a course that emphasizes nonfiction/journalism

-This workshop is focused on long-form, nonfiction magazine and feature writing -- reading it, reporting it, writing it, and doing so in ways and by means that separate the exceptional from the pedestrian.
+This workshop is focused on long-form, nonfiction magazine and feature writing – reading it, reporting it, writing it, and doing so in ways and by means that separate the exceptional from the pedestrian.
 This is nonfiction.
 Be prepared to be a reporter, to meet people face-to-face, to ask questions, to see and hear things with your own eyes and ears.
+My goal is to get your work published.
 We’ll have visiting experts on hand as we discuss where great ideas come from, how to be strategic in your reporting, the art of the interview, and crafting stories, then stories within stories.
 We're looking mostly at print, but we will see beyond the dead tree media at the growing opportunities for magazine-style writing and long-form narratives online.
-Ultimately, the goal of the course is for you to become a considerably wiser and more effective nonfiction story-teller, for which the basis is sound reporting.
-Students should budget for photocopying.
+Ultimately, the goal of the course is for you to become a considerably wiser and more effective nonfiction storyteller, for which the basis is sound reporting.
+Students should budget to purchase the textbook and for photocopying.

 Text: